deanhowe/intellij-platform-bubble-units-plugin/README.md

 - PhpStorm:
   ./gradlew runIde -PplatformType=PS -PplatformVersion=2024.3.4

-Notes:
+---

+> [!NOTE]
-- The first run will download the selected IDE into Gradle caches; subsequent runs are faster.
+> - The first run will download the selected IDE into Gradle caches; subsequent runs are faster.
-- Ensure your plugin dependencies are compatible with the chosen IDE and version.
+> - Ensure your plugin dependencies are compatible with the chosen IDE and version.
 If you need IDE-specific bundled plugins, set `platformBundledPlugins` in `gradle.properties` accordingly.
-- Supported `platformType` codes are documented in `gradle.properties`.
+> - Supported `platformType` codes are documented in `gradle.properties`.

 ---